geo-python/site/source/lessons/L2/git-basics.rst

 Synchronize changes
 --------------------

 Next, we want to synchronize our changes with the remote repository on GitHub.
-First, it's good to use `git pull` to double check for remote changes before contributing your own changes.
+First, it's good to use :code:`git pull` to double check for remote changes before contributing your own changes.

 .. code-block:: bash